The most common causes of Cirrhosis are Hepatitis C, Alcohol-related Liver Disease, Non-Alcoholic Fatty Liver Disease, and Hepatitis B.

 - Fluid build up and painful swelling of the legs (edema) and abdomen (ascites)

-- Hepatic Encephalopathy (HE), a buildup of toxins in the brain that causes both mental and physical complications
+- Hepatic Encephalopathy (HE), a buildup of toxins in the brain that causes confusion, as well as both mental and physical complications

 How is cirrhosis diagnosed?

 Cirrhosis is diagnosed by symptoms, blood tests, medical history, and physical examination.
 A liver biopsy may be needed to check how much of the liver has been damaged.
-During a biopsy, a small piece of liver tissue is removed and studied in the lab.
+During a biopsy, a small piece of liver tissue is removed and studied in the lab, and additional imaging may be needed.

 How is cirrhosis treated?